 The Historic Artcraft Theatre

-JCPL is excited to welcome Craig Johnson, the New York Times bestselling author of the Walt Longmire mystery novels to our Authors at JCPL series!
-The first 100 JCPL cardholders to register and attend will receive a free copy of "Daughter of the Morning Star".
-One free book per cardholder.
-Copies of the author's books will also be available for purchase from Wild Geese Bookshop
+JCPL welcomes New York Times bestselling author Sophie Jordan to Authors at JCPL!
+The first 100 JCPL cardholders to register and attend will receive a free copy of "A Scar in the Bone."
+Please, only one free book per library cardholder.
+Reciprocal Borrowers are not eligible for the free book.
+General admission tickets may be reserved by anyone; you do not need a library card to attend.
+Copies of the author's books will also be available for purchase from Wild Geese Bookshop.

 Visit his website